Xylitol, A Processed Sugar Alchohol

 Article summary.
-Xylitol does not promote cavities because it does not affect blood sugar as radically as normal sweeteners.
+Xylitol claims to not promote cavities because it does not affect blood sugar as radically as normal sweeteners.
 It is not absorbed in the intestine like normal sugars are.
-Some studies indicate harmful affects of xylitol, others do not.
+Some studies indicate harmful effects of xylitol, others do not.
 Xylitol may be antibacterial, and have special uses against ear infections for example.
 I personally recommend against regular use of xylitol as a sweetener substitute and suggest either avoiding sweets entirely, or sticking to unprocessed alternatives like fruit.

-Xylitol is not "GRAS" Generally Recognized As Safe for consumption.
+Xylitol is not "GRAS" (Generally Recognized As Safe for consumption).
 Xylitol only has a "GRAS" for cosmetic products which is why it is accepted in toothpaste and chewing gum.
 The assumption for "safe" use of xylitol in cosmetic products is that it is not swallowed or absorbed in any way.
 However as you know, it will be absorbed when it goes into your mouth.
-Xylitol, the white powdered stuff is not naturally occuring.
-The "xylitol" in nature is going to be different and doesn't exists on its own, as a singular entity.
+Xylitol, the white powdered stuff, does not occur naturally.
+The "xylitol" in nature is going to be different because it doesn't exist on its own as a singular entity.

 GRAS means "Regardless of whether the use of a substance is a food additive use or is GRAS, there must be evidence that the substance is safe under the conditions of its intended use."

-Food additive means "For a food additive, privately held data and information about the use of the substance are sent by the sponsor to FDA and FDA evaluates those data and information to determine whether they establish that the substance is safe under the conditions of its."
+Food additive means "For a food additive, privately held data and information about the use of the substance are sent by the sponsor to FDA and FDA evaluates those data and information to determine whether they establish that the substance is safe under the conditions of its use."

 "A sugar substitute found in a variety of sugar-free and dietetic cookies, mints and chewing gum is proving highly toxic, even fatal, to snack-snatching dogs.